Cyfrin/Updraft/courses/solidity/1-simple-storage/10-evm-recap/+page.md

 Mastering the fundamentals of Solidity, including contract setup, data management, and function behaviors, provides a robust foundation for developing powerful decentralized applications.
 This foundational knowledge is essential for navigating the complexities of blockchain technology and leveraging its full potential.
 Well done!

 ## 🧑‍💻 Test yourself
-🏆 Attempt to answer all questions from lesson 1 through 9, and then go back again too complete all the coding tasks.
+🏆 Attempt to answer all questions from lesson 1 through 9, and then go back again to complete all the coding tasks.

 [Back to top](#top)